Preventing Burnout, Compassion Fatigue, and Vicarious Trauma

 Alarm Reaction (the body detects the external stimulus)

 - A “threat-to-survival” message is conveyed by nerves to the hypothalamus in the brain, which chemically communicates with the pineal gland and the pituitary gland, the “master control center.”

 - The pituitary gland begins mobilizing the release of adrenocorticotropic hormone (ACTH) and activating hormone release from the adrenal medulla.

-- Platelet aggregation increases blood clotting.
+- Platelet aggregation, increasing blood clotting

-- Kidney clearance reduces, preventing water loss.
+- Kidney clearance to reduce, preventing water loss

 - Body systems stabilize.

 - Individual adapts to stress and recovers; however, when the threat continues without relief, then …